mco-gh/csync/README.md

     data only when the two analogs differ in size (or in content, if the -c option is supplied).

 ## Examples
-Move the current directory tree on your master machine to a new virtual machine:
+Copy a current directory tree on your master machine to a new virtual machine:

     master$ csync push dir
     new-VM$ csync pull dir